ZcashFoundation/zebra/book/src/user/target-tier-policies.md

     continuous basis when not in use.
 - All requirements for tier 2 apply.

-A tier 1 target may be demoted if it no longer meets these requirements but still meets the requirements for a lower tier.
-Any such proposal will be communicated widely to the Zebra community, both when initially proposed and before being dropped from a stable release.
-A tier 1 target is highly unlikely to be directly removed without first being demoted to tier 2 or tier 3.
+A tier 1 platform may be demoted if it no longer meets these requirements but still meets the requirements for a lower tier.
+Any such proposal will be communicated widely to the Zcash community, both when initially proposed and before being dropped from a stable release.
+A tier 1 platform is highly unlikely to be directly removed without first being demoted to tier 2 or tier 3.
-(The amount of time between such communication and the next stable release may depend on the nature and severity of the failed requirement, the timing of its discovery, whether the target has been part of a stable release yet, and whether the demotion or removal can be a planned and scheduled action.)
+(The amount of time between such communication and the next stable release may depend on the nature and severity of the failed requirement, the timing of its discovery, whether the platform has been part of a stable release yet, and whether the demotion or removal can be a planned and scheduled action.)

-Raising the baseline expectations of a tier 1 target (such as the minimum CPU features or OS version required) requires the approval of the Zebra team, and should be widely communicated as well.
+Raising the baseline expectations of a tier 1 platform (such as the minimum CPU features or OS version required) requires the approval of the Zebra team, and should be widely communicated as well.